Polymer/polymer/README.md

   </dom-repeat>
   ```

-  For the time being, `Polymer()` will automatically wrap template extensions used in Polymer element templates during template processing for backward-compatibility, although we may decide to remove this auto-wrapping in the future.
+  For the time being, Polymer (both legacy and class API) will automatically wrap template extensions used in Polymer element templates during template processing for backward-compatibility, although we may decide to remove this auto-wrapping in the future.
 Templates used in the main document must be manually wrapped.
 * The `custom-style` element has also been changed to a standard custom element that must wrap a style element  e.g.

   ```